Distinguished Alumni

 Harry Hillaker – 1941

-Harry Hillaker graduated from the University of Michigan (Flint) with a degree in Aerospace Engieering.
+Harry Hillaker attended the College of Engineering on the Ann Arbor campus in 1939.
 Later in his life as a senior engineer at General Dynamics’ Fort Worth aircraft plant in the 1960s, Mr. Hillaker led a design team that worked, secretively at first, with a small group of Pentagon insurgents to turn a collection of ideas, theories and concepts into what would become the F-16.

 Debra Facktor LePore – COE: BSE 1988, MSE 1989 | 2014 Distinguished Alumni Award Winner